Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Introduction

-The articles \cite{PeVNsemitoricinvt2009, PeVNconstruct2011} give a classification of semitoric systems in terms of several symplectic invariants, which can be essentially encoded in a so called semitoric polygon (which is very closely related to a semitoric fan), with finitely many marked interior points each of which is labeled by a Taylor series and an integer.
-The semitoric polygon is a family of polygons, each produced by defining a toric momentum map on the system after removing certain submanifolds.
-The interior points are in fact the images of the focus-focus points of the integrable system and the Taylor series determines the semiglobal model around the focus-focus fiber, as in~\cite{VN2003}.
+The articles \cite{PeVNsemitoricinvt2009, PeVNconstruct2011} give a classif\/ication of semitoric systems in terms of several invariants, which can be essentially encoded into a polygon (a generalization of its toric counterpart and very closely related to a semitoric fan) together with f\/initely many marked interior points, each of which is labeled by a formal power series in two variables and an integer.
+In contrast to the toric case, a semitoric system has a~family of polygons associated to it, each constructed using a toric momentum map def\/ined by removing certain closed subsets; the collection of all such polygons associated to a given system is henceforth referred to as the \emph{semitoric polygon} associated to the system.
+The marked interior points are in fact the images of the focus-focus points of the integrable system and the formal power series in two variables determines the semiglobal model around the focus-focus f\/iber up to a suitable notion of isomorphism (cf.~\cite{VNSnotes,VN2003}).
 The collection of integers labeling the focus-focus points for each polygon is the \emph{twisting index invariant}.
-This invariant encodes how the semiglobal model of the focus-focus fiber ``sits'' relative to the toric momentum map used to define each element of the semitoric polygon, so the integer assigned to a specific focus-focus point depends on the choice of polygon but the difference between the twisting index of consecutive (ordered according to the $x$-component) values does not depend on the choice of polygon and this difference measures the ``twist'' in the topology of the singular Lagrangian fibration between them.
-Here we have not described the group action on the space of possible invariants, which is necessary so that choices made when constructing the invariants do not effect the outcome.
-See Section~\ref{sec_invariantsofst} for the precise definition of these invariants and for a discussion of the group action.
+This invariant encodes how the semiglobal model of the focus-focus f\/iber ``sits'' relative to the toric momentum map used to def\/ine each element of the semitoric polygon, so the integer assigned to a specif\/ic focus-focus point depends on the choice of polygon but the dif\/ference between the twisting index of consecutive (ordered according to the $x$-component) values does not depend on the choice of polygon and, roughly speaking, this dif\/ference measures the ``twist'' in the topology of the singular Lagrangian f\/ibration between them.
+Here we have not described the group action on the space of possible invariants, which is necessary so that choices made when constructing the invariants do not ef\/fect the outcome.
+See Section~\ref{sec_invariantsofst} for the precise def\/inition of these invariants and for a discussion of the group action.